wsysuper/itamae/README.md

 itamae ssh -h hostname -u username -y config.yml recipe.rb
 ```

+Ofcourse you can also configure the `config.yml` file for you own purpose.

-Have fun with CentOS server!
+Have fun with CentOS server building!